wavestone-cdt/EDRSandblast/README.md

   -h, --help            show this help message and exit -i INPUT, --input INPUT
                         Single file or directory containing ntoskrnl.exe / wdigest.dll to extract offsets from.
-                        If in dowload mode, the PE downloaded from MS symbols servers will be placed in this folder.
+                        If in download mode, the PE downloaded from MS symbols servers will be placed in this folder.
   -o OUTPUT, --output OUTPUT
                         CSV file to write offsets to.
 If the specified file already exists, only new ntoskrnl versions will be downloaded / analyzed.
                         Defaults to NtoskrnlOffsets.csv / WdigestOffsets.csv in the current folder.
-  -d, --dowload         Flag to download the PE from Microsoft servers using list of versions from winbindex.m417z.com.
+  -d, --download         Flag to download the PE from Microsoft servers using list of versions from winbindex.m417z.com.
 ```

-### Automatic offsets retrieval and update
-An additionnal option has been implemented in `EDRSandBlast` to allow the program to download the needed `.pdb` files itself from Microsoft Symbol Server, extract the required offsets, and even update the corresponding `.csv` files if present.
-Using the `--internet` option make the tool execution much simpler, while introducing an additionnal OpSec risk, since a `.pdb` file is downloaded and dropped on disk during the process.
-This is required by the `dbghelp.dll` functions used to parse the symbols database ; however, full in-memory PDB parsing might be implemented in the future to lift this requierement and reduce the tool's footprint.

 ## Detection
 From the defender (EDR vendor, Microsoft, SOC analysts looking at EDR's telemetry, ...) point of view, multiple indicators can be used to detect or prevent this kind of techniques.